The Tellers

-The Tellers are a rock group from Belgium.
+The Tellers are a rock group from Wallonia, Belgium.

-Ben Baillieux-Beynon started the band in 2005, originally with Nic Van Assche.
+Benoît "Ben" Baillieux-Beynon was born to a Welsh mother from Cardiff, from whom he got his accent.
+He started the band in 2005, originally paired up with Nic Van Assche.
 Van Assche was then replaced by Charles Blistin.
 In 2006 they recorded the More EP.
 The band rapidly gained popularity.
 Their first full-length album, 'Hands Full of Ink,' was released at the end of 2007 and was followed by an intensive European tour.
 At the same time, the Tellers added band members Kenley Dratwa (drums) and Francis Gustin (bass).

 After a two-year tour with this ensemble, the band split, reverting to its original duo.
 Soon after, members Beynon and Blistin parted amicably.
-Beynon soon added three new members to the band - Fabrice Detry (bass), Cesar Laloux (drums), and Joos Houwen (guitar).
+Beynon soon added three new members to the band: Fabrice Detry (bass), Cesar Laloux (drums), and Joos Houwen (guitar).